 This is followed by further warehouse buildings, cold storage and deep-freeze warehouses are also added.

 In 2016, new production facilities and a more modern automated packaging system are ready.
 The employees move into a new office building, because the success also reflects in more employees.
 Today, around 80 employees work at the growing company headquarters.

-Mirko Grosch and Thomas Walter complete the management.
+The company management is complemented by Thomas Walter, a.o..
 The company management is thus strongly positioned for continuous growth.

 In 2018, Bode Naturkost is one of the largest organic importers in Germany with 400 containers per year plus a high amount of truck accesses.
 Further professionalization in all the trade levels accompanied and the higher import impact rate lead to increasingly safer, more reliable, fresher and even cheaper raw materials.
 Meanwhile, Bode ship more than 12,000 pallets to the customers every year, and the number is rising.

 In 2020, even in this difficult year, the company is still on course and now employs over 100 people.

 At the end of the year, the team celebrated the renewed achievement of the IFS Food certifications.